 From the point of view of gambling providers, the most notable fact about PayPal is that it works only with online casinos that have a gambling license in the country of the player.
 For example, a user with a PayPal account from the United Kingdom will be allowed to deposit from his PayPal account only if the online casino has a gambling license in the United Kingdom.
 The costs of obtaining a gambling license in each of the European countries is considerable but it’s an excellent sign that you’re dealing with a reputable online casino.

 From the casino’s point of view, PayPal puts hurdles in their path but it’s a solid trust sign from the user’s point of view.

-How To Work With PayPal And Online Casinos
+How To Use Paypal At Online Casinos

 Opening a PayPal account is a straightforward affair.
 All you need to get going is a valid email address.
 Once you’ve set up your basic account, you then have options for connecting it with whichever credit card or bank accounts you choose.